Spectral-partitioned Kohn-Sham density functional theory

-Finally, an important technical note should be made on the particular implementations of the spDFT-HEG within PAW that have been used in the following subsections.
-For all of the convergence studies conducted in the first three subsections {\it A} through {\it C} below, the PC-spDFT-HEG approach is utilized.
-While this formulation is not as accurate as AE-spDFT-HEG, it is more suitable for convergence studies as the PC-spDFT-HEG method augments the constant charge density $n^h$ from the high-energy subspace only to the soft pseudo-charge density $\tilde{n}({\bf r})$.
+Finally, an important technical note should be made on the particular implementations of the spDFT-HEG within PAW that have been used below.
+For all of the convergence studies conducted in sections {\it A} through {\it C} below, the PC-spDFT-HEG approach is utilized.
+While this formulation is not as accurate as AE-spDFT-HEG, it is more suitable for convergence studies as the PC-spDFT-HEG method augments only the soft pseudo-charge density $\tilde{n}({\bf r})$ with the constant charge density $n^h$ from the high-energy subspace.
 Since the latter can be represented with arbitrary accuracy within PAW, the convergence error of the PC-spDFT-HEG can be entirely associated with the inaccuracy of the HEG to represent the high-energy portion of the DM.
-Consequently, by examining the convergence of calculated pressures and free energies within PC-spDFT-HEG in subsections {\it A} through {\it C} below, we can assess the efficacy of the spDFT-HEG technique in general.
-The AE-spDFT-HEG method on the other hand, also augments HEG charge density $n^h$ to the on-site charge densities $n^1({\bf r})$ and $\tilde{n}^1({\bf r})$.
+Consequently, by examining the convergence of calculated pressures and free energies within PC-spDFT-HEG in sections {\it A} through {\it C} below, we can assess the efficacy of the spDFT-HEG technique in general.
+The AE-spDFT-HEG method, on the other hand, also augments the on-site charge densities $n^1({\bf r})$ and $\tilde{n}^1({\bf r})$ with the HEG charge density $n^h$.
 However, in contrast to the soft pseudo-charge density $\tilde{n}({\bf r})$, the on-site charge densities are expanded by only a few partial waves within each atomic sphere.
 While this expansion is nearly complete for wavefunctions in the low-energy spectral region, it becomes exceedingly inaccurate for the high-energy electron orbitals, while the HEG approximation becomes more accurate.
 Hence, we expect that at very high temperatures, the AE-spDFT-HEG in fact provides correction to the incompleteness of the partial-wave expansions of the on-site charge densities.
-We study this issue in detail in subsection~\ref{sec:pawresults}.
+We study this issue in detail in section~\ref{sec:pawresults}.